As India’s capital struggles with smog, Kashmir bans burning of leaves

 The Kashmir government’s decision follows high levels of pollution recorded in New Delhi in November, which led to the closing of schools for several days because of poor air quality, and the Indian Medical Association declaring a public health emergency in the capital.

-The New Delhi government blames the smog in part on the burning of crop residues in neighbouring Punjab and Haryana states.
+The New Delhi government blames the smog in part on the burning of crop residues in neighboring Punjab and Haryana states.

 Enforcement of Srinagar’s burning ban has run into some opposition, both from residents dependent on charcoal for winter heat and from those making it.